strowk/tisq/README.md

 In active development.
 Not ready for production use, there are no tests, incomplete error handling, program can crash on some inputs that are not yet completely supported (like f.e array types).

+### Database support

+Only Postgres is supported at the moment and with very limited set of types.

 ## Installation

 ### With script